Jellepepe/radiodb/README.md

+# Deprecation notice

+This repository and database are no longer used as the app has fully transitioned to a managed database.
+To view, edit, or submit to the database, please visit https://radio.byme.dev

+This repository will likely remain public for future reference, but no pull requests will be accepted.

 # radiodb
 Github-based database for radio stations

-This database is used for the Id7-themed CarRadio app made for android car headunits.
+This database is used for the [CarRadio app](https://play.google.com/store/apps/details?id=dev.byme.carradio) made for android car headunits.

 ## Improving the database

-Adding missing stations through pull requests is welcomed as long as you follow the format outlined in the format section.
+~~Adding missing stations through pull requests is welcomed as long as you follow the format outlined in the format section.~~
 Images may be uploaded in the 'IMG' subfolders, but please make sure to include a license if required.
 If no such license is available or applicable please link to an external host.